marcelovicentegc/octosync/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository.
-1. Configure and install the dependencies: `npm install`.
+2. Configure and install the dependencies: `yarn && yarn build`.
-1. Make sure the tests pass on your machine: `npm test`, note: these tests also apply the linter, so there's no need to lint separately.
-1. Create a new branch: `git checkout -b my-branch-name`.
+3. Create a new branch: `git checkout -b my-branch-name`.
-1. Make your change, add tests, and make sure the tests still pass.
+4. Make your change, add tests, and make sure the tests still pass.
-1. Push to your fork and [submit a pull request][pr].
+5. Push to your fork and [submit a pull request][pr].
-1. Pat your self on the back and wait for your pull request to be reviewed and merged.
+6. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: